Echelon EX15 Indoor Cycling Bike Review

 - The resistance knob can be used before or during rides, allowing riders to train with their desired resistance levels at all times.

 The Echelon EX-15 features a magnetic resistance system, utilizing the best in flywheel technology to offer users the choice between 32 different levels of resistance.
 This degree of variability allows the rider to decide the intensity of their workout.
 The EX-15 has a resistance knob which is located on the downtube, allowing easy access on or off the bike.

 Additionally, the knob makes it easy to switch your resistance level, so if you desire to adjust your resistance during your ride it will not be a struggle to do so while maintaining your motion.
 This provides capability for several different possibilities including the replication of terrain, HIIT, endurance workouts, etc.back to menu ↑

 Echelon EX 15 Handlebars and Seat:

-- Dipped ergonomic handlebars, which are vertically and horizontally adjustable.
+- Dipped ergonomic handlebars, which are horizontally adjustable.

 - Vertically and horizontally adjustable saddle.

 Similar to the Echelon EX-3 model, the EX15 features dipped ergonomic handlebars which can be moved only vertically (not horizontally).
 While this allows for different riders to use the bike and still be able to ride in comfort, there are some situations that you would probably prefer both horizontal and vertical adjustment on the handlebars, especially if you want to set upright rather than leaning toward the handles.